-Under the preferred alternative, the following definitions would be added to the FEPs and regulations found at 50 CFR § 665.12:
+Under the preferred alternative, the following definitions would be added to the FEPs and regulations found at 50 CFR 665.12:

-- "Non-commercial fishing" in the Monuments would be defined as, "fishing that does not meet the definition of commercial fishing in the Magnuson-Stevens Fishery Conservation and Management Act, and includes, but is not limited to, sustenance, subsistence, traditional indigenous and recreational fishing." - "Recreational fishing" in the Monuments would be defined as, "fishing conducted for sport or pleasure including for-hire charter fishing" and while recreational fishing can be allowed in the Marine National Monuments, the catch from charter for-hire fishing or recreational fishing cannot be sold, bartered, or traded nor included in customary exchange. - "Customary exchange" for non-commercial fishing in the Monuments would be defined as, "the non-market exchange of marine resources between fishers and community residents for goods, services and/or social support for cultural, social, or religious reasons.
-Customary exchange may include cost recovery through monetary reimbursements and other means for actual trip expenses (e.g. ice, bait, food, fuel) that may be necessary to participate in fisheries in the Western Pacific Region."
+- "Non-commercial fishing" in the Monuments would be defined as, "fishing that does not meet the definition of commercial fishing in the Magnuson-Stevens Fishery Conservation and Management Act, and includes, but is not limited to, sustenance, subsistence, traditional indigenous and recreational fishing." - "Recreational fishing" in the Monuments would be defined as, "fishing conducted for sport or pleasure including charter fishing."
+While recreational fishing can be allowed in the Marine National Monuments, the catch from charter for-hire fishing or recreational fishing cannot be sold, bartered, or traded nor included in customary exchange. - "Customary exchange" for non-commercial fishing in the Monuments would be defined as, "the non-market exchange of marine resources between fishermen and community residents, including family and friends of residents for goods, services and/or social support for cultural, social, or religious reasons.
+Customary exchange may include cost recovery through monetary reimbursements and other means for actual trip expenses, including but not limited to ice, bait, food, fuel, that may be necessary to participate in fisheries in the Western Pacific Region."

-Under Alternative 3, commercial fishing in the Islands Unit of the Marianas Trench Monument, and in the Pacific Remote Islands, and Rose Atoll Monuments would continue to be prohibited under the Proclamation.
+Under Alternative 3, commercial fishing in the Islands Unit of the Marianas Trench Monument, and in the Pacific Remote Islands, and Rose Atoll Monuments would continue to be prohibited under the Proclamation and the MSFCMA.